Grain farming

 In most parts of the world, cereal grains have been a very important part of the human diet for thousands of years, and today cereal grains such as rice, wheat, maize (corn), sorghum and millets is a vital part of the daily diet for billions of people.
 If we look at the total daily calorie intake for the human population in a day, over 50% of it comes from cereal grains.

 The three most widely produced and consumed food crops are rice, wheat and maize, but in some regions, other crops dominate due to local conditions and preferences.
-This is for instance true for sorghum and millet which are of imperative importance for the survival of humans in semi-arid parts of Africa and India.
+This is, for instance, true for sorghum and millet, which are of imperative importance for the survival of humans in semi-arid parts of Africa and India.

 Grains are traded on the commodity market and the global supply and demand for a certain grain will decide its value on the commodity market.
 The commodity market is the second-largest market in the world.
 The largest market is the Foreign exchange (Forex) market where different currencies are traded against each other.
 Both the Forex market and the commodity market will have a large impact on how mauch different types of grains are worth in your local market.